ethereum/web3.py/CONTRIBUTING.md

 start of a discussion, and doesn't necessarily need to be the final, finished submission.

-GitHub's documentation for working on pull requests is [available here][pull-requests].
+GitHub's documentation for working on pull requests is [available here](https://help.github.com/articles/about-pull-requests/).

 Always run the tests before submitting pull requests, and ideally run `tox` in order to check that your modifications don't break anything.